 Things to Note When Using Lease Extension Calculator

-Please bear in mind that this lease extension calculator is just for indication purposes and should not be relied on for serving Section 42 or Section 45 notices under Leasehold Reform, Housing and Urban Development Act 1993.
+Please bear in mind that this lease extension calculator is just for indication purposes and should not be relied on for serving Section 42 or Section 45 notices under Leasehold Reform, Housing and Urban Development Act 1993 or taken as advice.